Projectile motion: optimal launch angle from a platform

 Result

-Hence the optimal launch angle for a projectile launched at speed u from height h in a gravitational field of strength g is
+Hence the optimal launch angle for a projectile launched at speed uu from height hh in a gravitational field of strength gg is

 achieving a maximum range of